 The company's mill was built in 1988 with a modern larger mill replacing the older mill.
-Some modifications have taken place since then and the mill capacity now is about 2400 tons of ore a day.
+Some modifications have taken place since then and the mill capacity is rated at 2200 tons of ore per day.
+This much larger capacity was made possible when the larger ball mill was installed with the necessary complimentary equipment. (cover photo) The previously installed ball mills are used for the secondary grinding.